Phoenix Catastrophic Injury Attorney

 Although some situations are more likely than others to cause a catastrophic injury, the reality is that humans are more fragile than we might like to admit, and these injuries can happen in many different situations.
 Many of them are even things that appear to be a fluke occurrence.

-In most cases, seeking the damages you are looking for from a catastrophic injury can be done through a personal injury claim.
+In most cases, seeking the damages you are looking for from a catastrophic injury can be done through a personal injury claim in Phoenix, AZ.
 The key to being able to collect compensation in a personal injury claim is to demonstrate negligence on the part of the defendant.
 If their mistake, error, or even malice can be connected directly to the injuries that are suffered, then it’s possible to collect compensation.

 Proving negligence is the job of the plaintiff’s lawyer.
 They will have investigated the circumstances surrounding the injury and can use the evidence they’ve gathered to persuade the court.
 They may also choose to make use of eyewitness claims if possible.
 Additionally, if the situation takes specific knowledge to understand, they may choose to make use of an expert witness to help the court understand a particular situation.